basilesportif/payment-examples/README.md

 Uses nodejs version 20 or greater.

 ## Stripe
+Notes
+* Stripe can go to `reauth` URL even when creation succeeded.
+Need to check requirements on the account.

 ## Fondy
 Fondy marketplaces are implemented as a hack.
 Fondy uses their base